rsanchez/us-atlas/README.md

 Once you have everything installed, you can make various targets defined in the Makefile.

-<b>topo/us-states-only-counties-10m.json</b>
+<b>topo/us-XX-counties-10m.topojson</b>

-County boundaries only, one file for each state.
+Make a topojson file for each state of county boundaries.

-<b>topo/us-states-no-counties-10m.json</b>
+<b>topo/us-states-no-counties-10m.topojson</b>

 The same as us-10m, but without county boundaries.